Breaking the ice! by Mike Mills

 Being a lecturer at a famous London College, I used to teach English to students from countries throughout the world.

 Each session began with a new class of about 18 students who had never met each other before.
 So to start off, and to break the ice, I would tell them a little about myself, trying to add a little humour.

 And as I was fairly good at guessing nationalities from people's accents, I told them I would go round the class, very briefly chat with each student and then guess that person's nationality.
 Of course I was quite often wrong and after feedback the result could be hilarious (and just occasionally slightly embarrassing!).

-I recall that in one new class there were two young ladies who looked very similar to each other and who looked Japanese.
-They asked me, "What about us?"
+I recall that in one new group there were two young ladies who looked very similar to each other and who looked Japanese.
+They asked: "What about us?"

 I replied "Firstly, I think you're twins."
 They looked surprised but replied that I was perfectly correct, and then they giggled and asked: "... and where are we from?"

 I answered: "That's easy.
 You're obviously Brazilian!"
-At this there was a roar of laughter from the rest of the class - but the girls looked dumbfounded!
+At this there was a roar of laughter from everyone - but the girls looked dumbfounded!

 "How did you know?" they asked.

-"Well," I said, "your looks are definitely Japanese - but your accent is definitely Brazilian!"
+"Well," I said, "your looks are definitely Japanese - but your accent is undoubtedly Brazilian!"